Linda, Listen to ME!

 So…“OH SHIT!”

-An impossible and immutable reality was staring me in the face and, again, I was scared to death!
+An impossible and immutable reality was staring me in the face, and again, I was scared to death!
 But I went, frightened and uncertain, and graduated in 2009.
-Glory be to God – well, and to Linda, who, after one semester of preaching classes, and a head full of myself, determined that I would probably become the female Billy Graham on the preacher’s circuit.
+Glory be to God – well, and to Linda, who, after one semester of preaching classes and a head full of myself, determined that I would probably become the female Billy Graham on the preacher’s circuit.
 But, alas, more dashed dreams of fame.

 I was supposed to move right from graduation to a position as a Pastoral Associate in my comfortable little church.
 Yep, you guessed it, that’s not what happened.
 After three grueling years of studies, I was told that the position was not available due to a lack of funding.
-So, there I sat in my pile of poopy dreams and unfulfilled aspirations as an imminent writer, speaker, preacher, and/or Pastoral Associate faded into oblivion.
+It was during the 2008 recession.

 For three years, I have been bellyaching to God just like Job.
 And then it happened.
 God’s preferred method of attention-getting for me is a 2×4.
 While driving down the highway, minding my own business – from out of nowhere – WHACK!